microsoft/code-with-engineering-playbook/Engineering/BestPractices/SolidPrinciples.md

 > **Note** <br />
 > The **[Obsolete]** Attribute is a construct of the C# language and allows the developer to notify the library client that he should update his code, but without breaking anything.
 If your language supports this kind of constructs, use them!

+This principle also includes changes to code that isn't broken, for example, calculations that are based on one mathematical principle, that you'd like to change to a different principle, would break OCP, because the *expected outcome* may differ to the end user.

 ----
 ## Liskovs Substitution Principle (LSP)
 Sometimes, something that sounds right in natural language does not quite work in code.
 For example, in mathematics, a `square` is a `rectangle`.
 It is a specialization of a rectangle.
 This inference of "is a" would lead you to model this in code by using inheritance, however, if you let yourself derive a `square` from a `rectangle`, you would run in to some unexpected behavior: